Aeroluna/LunaCoopMod/README.md

 - Changed morphing to Overseer (and variants) to no longer require decelerating to cast.
 - Changed Overseer (and variants) Oversight ability to no longer require decelerating to cast.
 - Changed Observer (and variants) Surveillance Mode ability to no longer require decelerating to cast.
+- Increased Void Ray (and variants) movement speed from 2.25 to 2.75.
+- Increased Reaper (and variants) movement speed from 2.9531 to 3.75.

 Copied from Versus.